Congressional District # 01

 Threats and Contaminants

-In September 2000, EPA signed a Record of Decision to select continuation of the operation of the interim remedial measure (see above) as the final remedial measure.
+In September 2000, EPA signed a Record of Decision to select continuation of the operation of the interim remedial measure (see above) as the final remedy for the site.
 As long as the interim remedial measure continues to operate successfully, no further action will be necessary.

 ContactsRemedial Project Manager, U.S. EPA